 Idles too high – turn counterclockwise

 Meaning the gas tank is vented, unlike car and truck gas tanks.
-The second part to this perfect storm is blended gas, it begins to go stale after just one month.
+The second part of this perfect storm is blended gas, it begins to go stale after just one month.

-Ethanol attracts moisture and because small engine gas tanks are open to atmosphere, contaminants enter and gas evaporates.
+Ethanol attracts moisture and because small engine gas tanks are open to the atmosphere, contaminants enter and gas evaporates.
 This usually results in a sludge deposit inside the carburetor that blocks up tiny passageways.
-Symptoms include no start

 Common symptoms include: